zukunft/zukunft.com/docs/code_functions_all.md

     \-- url_to_html
         \-- frontend - create the HTML code based on the given url
 \-- cached page
+    \-- cached_page_or_null
+        \-- frontend - the fast path of the request routing that serves an already cached html page
     \-- url_to_html_cached
         \-- frontend - create the html code for the given url and use the cached html pages
     \-- url_cache_key
         \-- frontend - the canonical cache key of a view-only page request
+    \-- save_html_page
+        \-- frontend - remember the rendered html page for the next request of the same url
     \-- execute_and_next
         \-- frontend - react to a user action such as pressing the save button on an edit form:
     \-- show_view